aklump/dompdf-fonts/README.md

 ## Set the import configuration

+1. _config.yml_ should have been copied from _config.dist.yml_ when you installed this, if not you must manually do so now.
-1. Update _config.yml_ as appropriate.
+2. Update _config.yml_ as appropriate.
 All paths are relative to _config.yml_'s parent directory.

 _File: \_config.yml_